Ruggero1912/AIDE-unipi/1st YEAR/OPTIMIZATION METHODS AND GAME THEORY/oral-questions.md

 >0.
 Questions about the errors made in the written part.
 >1.
 How do you get to write a dual problem?
 > * When Strong Duality holds?
-> * What are the necessary conditions for strong duality and when they become sufficient?
+> * What are the necessary conditions for Karush-Kuhn-Tucker theorem and when they become sufficient for optimality?
 >2.
 When a problem is said convex?
 >3.
 Why the function (same as Student 1 question 2) is not coercive?
 >4. -- missing some questions  --